 Things I like

-- More morally grey stories/ Now from its very beginnings Who was not afraid to tackle serious issues like genocide and race hatred and body horror.
-However still I feel it was in the Pertwee era where we started to get stories where the villains weren’t always just bad guys and things weren’t just simple black and white.
+- More morally grey stories: Now from its very beginnings Who was not afraid to tackle serious issues like genocide and race hatred and body horror.
+Still I feel it was in the Pertwee era where we started to get stories where the villains weren’t always just bad guys and things weren’t just simple black and white.
 60’s who was no pun intended very black and white in terms of morality.
-The Daleks, the Cybermen, the Yeti and the Ice Warriors are all evil through and through.
-In Pertwee’s time we have villains like the Silurians and races like the Draconians who are exactly like us capable of being both cruel and kind.
+The Daleks, the Cybermen, the Yeti and the Ice Warriors are all just evil.
+In Pertwee’s time we have villains like the Silurians and races like the Draconians who are exactly like us, capable of being both cruel and kind.
 Then there are also examples of good people doing bad things like The Brigadier destroying the Silurians and Mike Yates betraying everyone in “Invasion of the Dinosaurs”.
 Pertwee’s era definitely had more complex stories than his predecessors.

 Things I don’t like

-- Too many earthbound stories/ Obviously this is the biggest problem with Pertwee’s era the fact that there are too many stories set on earth.
-Though they did work around this problem quite well it did limit the types of story Pertwee’s Doctor could have.
+- Too many earthbound stories: Obviously this is the biggest problem with Pertwee’s era the fact that there are too many stories set on earth.
+Though they did work around this problem quite well, it still limited the types of story Pertwee’s Doctor could have.
 All invasion earth stories with the occasional journey to another world.
 Gone certainly is the variety of Hartnells era.

-- Its somewhat dated/ I think being set on contemporary earth more than other era’s has caused the Pertwee era to look and feel somewhat more dated than many others, though not to the same extent as the new series, but still more so than many other classic era periods including even the earlier Hartnell and Troughton era’s.
+- Its somewhat dated: I think being set on contemporary earth more than other era’s has caused the Pertwee era to look and feel somewhat more dated than many others, though not to the same extent as the new series.

 The Fourth Doctors Era